Neural Integral Equations: Introduction

-In this article, we introduce and address the outstanding problem of learning dynamics from data through integral equations.
-Namely, we introduce the {\it Neural Integral Equation} (NIE).
+Learning nonlocal operators for dynamics with long-distance relations is an open problem in deep learning.
+In this article, we introduce and address the problem of learning nonlocal dynamics from data through integral equations.
+Namely, we introduce the {\it Neural Integral Equation} (NIE) and the {\it Attentional Neural Integral Equation} (ANIE).
 Our setup is that of an operator learning problem, where we learn the integral operator that generates dynamics that fit given data.
 Often, one has observations of a dynamical system without knowing its analytical form.
 Our approach permits modeling the system purely from the observations.
 This model, via the learned integral operator, can be used to generate dynamics, as well as be used to infer the spatiotemporal relations that generated the data.
-The innovation of our proposed method lies in the fact that we formulate the operator learning problem associated to dynamics in the form of an optimization problem for a solver.
-Unlike other operator learning methods that learn dynamics as a mapping between function spaces for fixed time points, i.e. as a mapping $T : \prod_i \mathcal A_i \longrightarrow \prod_j \mathcal B_j$, where $\mathcal A_i$ and $\mathcal B_j$ are function spaces each representing a time coordinate, NIE allows to continuously learn dynamics with arbitrary time resolution.
-Since IEs are functional equations, our solver outputs solutions through an integral version of the Adomian decomposition method \cite{Waz^2}, which iteratively converges to a solution of the IE.
+The innovation of our proposed method lies in the fact that we formulate the operator learning problem associated to dynamics in the form of an optimization problem for the solutions of an IE obtained through an IE solver.
+Unlike other operator learning methods that learn dynamics as a mapping between function spaces for fixed time points, i.e. as a mapping $T : \prod_i \mathcal A_i \longrightarrow \prod_j \mathcal B_j$, where $\mathcal A_i$ and $\mathcal B_j$ are function spaces each representing a time coordinate, NIE and ANIE allow to continuously learn dynamics with arbitrary time resolution.
+Our solver outputs solutions through an iterative procedure \cite{Waz^2}, which converges to a solution of the IE.